c-img

 Some other qualifications for eligibility include:

-• The applicant has paid into Social Security and has FICA or SECA taxes withheld.
+• The applicant has paid into Social Security and has FICA or SECA taxes withheld

-• The applicant has been disabled for at least a 12-month period.
+• The applicant has been disabled for at least a 12-month period

 • The applicant’s medical condition prohibits them from engaging in work that provides more than a small amount of income or substantial gainful activity (SGA).
-SGA is based on an individual’s income while engaging in some type of productive work.
+SGA is based on an individual’s income while engaging in some type of productive work

 If you still need help understanding what factors are used to calculate SSDI benefits, you need to consult with a qualified attorney from Brent Adams & Associates, who can answer your questions.

-What Are Some of the Most Common Medical Conditions That Qualify For Social Security Disability?
+What Are Some of the Most Common Medical Conditions That Qualify for Social Security Disability?

-While many medical conditions may qualify an individual for SSDI, there are several that are more commonly accepted by the SSA.
-These conditions may include but are not limited to:
+While many medical conditions may qualify an individual for SSDI, there are several that the SSA more commonly accepts.

-• Back and neck disorders.
+• Back and neck disorders

 • Cancer